KaitlinDa/can-of-books-frontend/README.md

 ## Getting Started

 In order to get started, you make a repo on GitHub and clone the repository to your local machine.
 There are two repositories for this app (front-end and back-end).
 Then, install the dependencies you need.
-Set up any environmental variables.
-Start the sever.
+Set up any environmental variables on Nelify.
+Start the sever (see back-end).

 ### Install Dependencies